WCSCourses/ViralBioinfLAC2022/Modules/NGS_file_formats_and_QC.md

     reads written   : 613,382

-You should now have two new files have in your NGS_file_formats_and_data_QC directory called *SRR19504912_1.fastq*  and *SRR19504912_2.fastq*.
+You should now have two new files in your NGS_file_formats_and_data_QC directory called *SRR19504912_1.fastq*  and *SRR19504912_2.fastq*.
 There are two files because this dataset consists of paired sequence reads.

 **Question 2: What is the size of the files you have downloaded?**